OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-01.md

 ## Joel 1:3

-> Share this with your children,
+> Repeat this with your children,
-> and let them share it with their children,
+> and let them tell it to their children,
 > and their descendants with the following generation.

 ## Joel 1:4